j-smith3/Investigating_TMDb_Dataset/README.md

 I investigated the TMDb movie data-set to identify trends that exist in movies.

-The dataset consists of movies that were released prior to 2016 and some general information about each movie; including budget and popularity rating.
+The dataset consists of movies that were released prior to 2016 and some general information about each movie; including budget, profits, expenses and popularity rating.

-My investigation focused on the relationship between a movies budget and its popularity score.
+My investigation focused on the relationship between a movies expenses/profits and its popularity score.